poolup-devs/poolup_backend/README.md

    and check that node-80.service is active and running

 - systemd service file's (for NodeJS app) location:
-  /etc/systemd/system/node-80.service
+  `/etc/systemd/system/node-80.service`
 - systemd's environment file's location:
-  /root/sec/bruinPool_Backend_envFile
+  `/root/sec/bruinPool_Backend_envFile`
+- NGINX web server configuration file's location:
+  `/etc/nginx/conf.d/server.conf`
+- Reverse Proxy Configuration:
+  NGINX is set to take inbound traffic at port 80 and connects it to port 3000 where the NodeJS application is running locally.
+Outbounding traffic is then reverse proxied to port 443 for https connection; this allows NGINX to apply SSL certificate between the proxy, allowing https connection
-- the application is set to use the port 8080 (http); environment variable for the service is set for port 80, but NGINX proxies it to port 8080
+- Express/NodeJS server is set to use the inbound port 3000
 - the .env file in the server doesn't have to be updated for the web server to work, but can be used with `npm run dev` if the server fails to run node-80.service and you need to check the error log

 Further Resources regarding systemctl: